Cowboys edge Rams 14-10 in preseason game in Hawaii

 It marked the first Dallas touchdown in a preseason game since Aug.
 18, 2018.
 Dallas was held to three field goals in last week’s 17-9 loss at San Francisco to open the preseason.

-With starting quarterback Jared Goff among the large number of Rams’ starters that did not make the trip to Hawaii, Blake Bortles got the start and finished 7 of 11 for 62 yards.
-His 7-yard scoring pass to JoJo Natson capped Los Angeles’ second drive — which was extended by a fumbled punt return by Dallas return man Reggie Davis and recovered by rookie Jake Gervase.
+With starting quarterback Jared Goff among the large number of Rams starters that did not make the trip to Hawaii, Blake Bortles got the start and finished 7 of 11 for 62 yards.
+His 7-yard scoring pass to JoJo Natson capped Los Angeles’ second drive, which was extended by a fumbled punt return by Dallas return man Reggie Davis and recovered by rookie Jake Gervase.

+“Blake did a really good job, got us in and out of the right run calls and I thought it was exactly what we wanted to accomplish for him,” Rams coach Sean McVay said.

 Los Angeles (0-2) took its only lead on Greg Zuerlein’s 29-yard field goal in the second quarter.
 Zuerlein attempted a 56-yard field goal just before halftime, but missed wide left.